-- A property where the landlord and their household lives with up to two tenants
+- A property where the landlord and their household lives with up to two lodgers

 - Buildings owned or managed by a public body (such as the NHS or police), a local housing authority or a registered social landlord

 - A building where the residential accommodation is ancillary to the main use of the building, for example, religious buildings, conference centres etc.